Nursing 406 - Adult Health Care » Spring 2020 » Chapter 27 Quiz

 A nurse is caring for a client who is exhibiting signs and symptoms characteristic of a myocardial infarction (MI).
 Which statement describes priorities the nurse should establish while performing the physical assessment?

-Assess the client's level of anxiety and provide emotional support.
+D. Assess the client's level of pain and administer prescribed analgesics.

 Question #36